-Harvested in August through October 2021.
+Harvested in July to early August 2023.
 At least 20 seeds.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.